14 Days in Germany and Austria Without a Car Itinerary 2023

-To see more of the Austrian countryside, take a day trip to Hallstatt, a quaint Austrian village located on Lake Hallstatt between Salzburg and Graz.
 Also a UNESCO heritage site, stroll through Hallstatt’s 16th century homes and shops.
-Dine and walk the Skywalk Hallstatt for scenic views, all of which can be enjoyed in a leisurely afternoon.
+Dine and walk the Welterbeblick (Skywalk Hallstatt) for scenic views, all of which can be enjoyed in a leisurely afternoon.

 Salzburg Travel Guide & Itinerary

-For information on getting around Salzburg, where to stay, what to see and do, and where to eat – even on a budget – check out my ultimate Salzburg 2 Day Itinerary and Travel Guide sure to please.
+To know how to see the best of Salzburg in 2 days on this itinerary, including learning how to get around Salzburg, where to stay, what to see and do, and where to eat – even on a budget – use the ultimate Salzburg 2 Day Itinerary and Travel Guide perfect Salzburg 2 day solo travel.

 - Time on train – 1 hr 50 min